 On March 16, the Foundation officially launched a new Directorate for Technology, Innovation, and Partnerships (TIP).
-Last year, the House voted in a bipartisan manner in support of the NSF for the Future Act, underscoring the urgency of investments in the new Directorate to bolster our nation's competitiveness and national security.
+Last year, the Senate voted in a bipartisan manner to support TIP as part of the United States Innovation and Competition Act, underscoring the urgency of investments in the new Directorate to bolster our nation's competitiveness and national security.
 Funding for TIP will position NSF to drive innovation in industries and technologies of the future, such as reliable clean energy, quantum science, artificial intelligence, supercomputing, advanced materials and manufacturing, and cybersecurity.

 Funding for NSF in FY2023 must account for this growing role of the Foundation in advancing America's global competitiveness.
 NSF needs additional resources to ensure that the U.S. remains the world leader in research, and to drive the economic innovation that will underlie the global economy of the 21st century.
 According to the National Science Board's (NSB) 2022 Science and Engineering Indicators, "the annual increase of China's R&D, averaging 10.6% annually from 2010 to 2019, continues to greatly exceed that of the United States, with an annual average of 5.4% from 2010 to 2019.
-Consequently, the share of global R&D performed by the United States declined from 29% in 2010 to 27% in 2019, whereas the share by China increased from 15% to 22%." (https://ncses.nsf.gov/pubs/nsb20221/u-s-and-global-research-and-development)
+Consequently, the share of global R&D performed by the United States declined from 29% in 2010 to 27% in 2019, whereas the share by China increased from 15% to 22%."